-Phewa Lake, also called Phewa Tal (in the Nepali language it is written in this way: फेवा ताल), is a freshwater lake in Nepal situated in the southern side of the Pokhara Valley, including Pokhara city, as well as some parts of Sarangkot and Kaskikot.
-The lake is river-fed, but a barrier balances the water flow; therefore, the lake is categorized as a semi-natural one.
+Fewa Lake (Phewa Lake) also called Phewa Tal (In Nepali: फेवा ताल), is a stunning freshwater body located in the Pokhara Valley near Pokhara and Sarangkot in Nepal.
+This freshwater lake is river-fed, but a barrier balances the water flow; therefore, the lake is categorized as a semi-natural one.

 The astonishing Himalayas is about 28 km far from the lake.
 The lake is also admired for the reflection of these epic mountains and peaks of the Annapurna and Dhaulagiri on its mirroring surface.
 At the heart of the lake lies a small island that The Tal Barahi Temple is built on.